This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 A few written works praise the lemon balm plant for its mood-lightening effects, such as Persian writer and thinker Avicenna, who referred to it as that which “maketh the heart merry and joyful.”
 It was also mentioned by:

-• Homer in “The Odyssey”
+- Homer in “The Odyssey”

-• Nicholas Culpeper (a popular English botanist, physician and herbalist)
+- Nicholas Culpeper (a popular English botanist, physician and herbalist)

-• and in the 1696 London Dispensary, which told readers that, “An essence of Balm, given in Canary wine, every morning, will renew youth, strengthen the brain, relieve languishing nature and prevent baldness.”
+- 1696 London Dispensary, which told readers that, “An essence of Balm, given in Canary wine, every morning, will renew youth, strengthen the brain, relieve languishing nature and prevent baldness.”

-Traditional Iranian medicine has used it as a therapy for some time to treat heart palpitations, and science seems to back up this use.
+Traditional Iranian medicine has used this herb as a therapy for some time to treat heart palpitations, and science seems to back up this use.
 It may have a positive impact on the mechanics and electrical impulses of the heart, giving it power to help regulate heart arrhythmias, aka irregular heartbeat.

 In one trial using an orally administered extract of lemon balm leaf, subjects seemed to experience a significant drop in benign heart palpitation episodes, which is believed to be tied to its ability to enhance one’s mood.

-2. Functions as a Natural Antibacterial Agent
+2. Functions as a natural antibacterial agent

 There’s some evidence that lemon balm products, including kombucha (a fermented drink that contains probiotics), have antibacterial qualities that may help naturally fight infectious bacteria.